-Discussion Board: We will discuss all the readings on the discussion board.
-This includes all the articles in the Lockwood book, as well as the Road through the Rain Forest book.
+Discussion Board: We will discuss all the articles on the discussion board, as well as the Road through the Rain Forest book.

-• For each chapter in the Lockwood book, you must respond to at least 1 discussion prompt by the instructor.
+- For each article, you must respond to at least 1 discussion prompt by the instructor.
 Next, you must reply to at least 1 student.
-There are 2 discussion points per chapter for the Lockwood book - 1 point for your original post and 1 point for responding to at least 1 student.
+There are 2 discussion points per article 1 point for your original post and 1 point for responding to at least 1 student.
 You can earn up to 3 extra points for additional discussion posts and/or replying to other students (1 point per post/comment).
-So there is a potential of 5 points for each chapter.
+So there is a potential of 5 points for each article.
 The requirement is 2 points.
 Look at the course schedule for deadlines.
-The week the chapter is listed on the course schedule is the week the discussion for that chapter is due.

-Each post/comment should be at least 3 sentences long and not simply repeating what others have already said.

-• For the Road through the Rain Forest book, you must respond to 5 discussion prompts by the instructor.
-There are 5 required discussion points for the Road through the Rain Forest book.
-You can earn up to 5 extra points for additional discussion posts and/or by replying to other students (1 point for each post/comment).
+The week the article is listed on the course schedule is the week the discussion for that article is due. - Each post/comment should be at least 3 sentences long and not simply repeating what others have already said. - For the Road through the Rain Forest book, you must respond to 5 discussion prompts by the instructor.
+There are 5 required discussion points for the Road through the Rain Forest book, each worth 2 points for a total of 10 points.
+You can earn up to 5 extra points by replying to other students (1 point for each post/comment).
 The Road through the Rain Forest will be discussed during the week Feb.
-18-Feb.
-24. You are welcome to start posting your comments and discussing the book with your classmates earlier.
+10-Feb.
+16. You are welcome to start posting your comments and discussing the book with your classmates earlier.
 All responses for the Road through the Rain Forest book are due Feb.
-24th.
-The book quiz is available until Feb.
-24th.
+16th.
+(The book quiz is available until Feb.
+16th.)

-Each post/comment should be at least 3 sentences long and not simply repeating what others have already said.
+• Each post/comment should be at least 3 sentences long and not simply repeating what others have already said.